 Dr. Miller has served on many task forces and councils of ASAM and the Wisconsin Medical Society (WMS), was chair of the WMS Commission on Addictive Diseases, and is current Vice Speaker of the WMS House of Delegates.
 For more than 10 years he served with Dr. Roland Herrington on the Managing Committee of the Statewide Physician Health Program of the WMS.

-Dr. Miller is an associate clinical professor in the Department of Psychiatry and Behavioral Medicine at the Medical College of Wisconsin where he began his residency in 1979.
-He serves as a faculty member for the Addiction Psychiatry Fellowship and the new Addiction Medicine Fellowship at the University of Wisconsin School of Medicine and Public Health, where he is also an Associate Clinical Professor.
+Dr. Miller is an assistant clinical professor in the Department of Psychiatry and Behavioral Medicine at the Medical College of Wisconsin where he began his residency in 1979.
+He serves as a faculty member for the Addiction Psychiatry Fellowship and the new Addiction Medicine Fellowship at the University of Wisconsin School of Medicine and Public Health, where he is a Clinical Adjunct Professor.

 Dr. Miller also serves on the faculty for the Addiction Psychiatry Fellowship with the Departments of Psychiatry at the Medical College of Wisconsin and C. J. Zablocki Veterans Administration Hospital in Milwaukee and is an Assistant Clinical Professor in the Department of Psychiatry and Behavioral Health at the Medical College of Wisconsin.

 Dr. Miller has lectured throughout the United States and internationally on addiction medicine, general psychiatry, and addiction psychiatry topics, as well as on topics related to medical economics, medical quality, medical ethics, and public health.
 In 2013, he received the ASAM annual award for outstanding contributions to the growth and vitality of ASAM, for thoughtful leadership in the field and for deep understanding of the art and science of addiction medicine.